Best daily deals

 For this list of the best workout earbuds, our team tested our curated selection of models.
 Our team has used the candidates casually around the house, in the office, and generally while out and about.
 When testing earbuds for workout purposes, I do a bit of cardio, mainly biking and running, paired with weight-lifting and calisthenics.
 All the products listed were able to withstand various workouts.

-How we test the best workout earbuds
+How we test the best earbuds for working out

 We subjected the best workout earbuds nominees to our objective testing, which includes isolation, battery life, and frequency response.
 After we test all the products and score them, we write a review.
 You can read all about it here, but the truncated version is as follows.

-• Each product was subjected to multiple sine sweeps through the headphones, and we recorded the frequency response once we were able to repeat a result that demonstrates the hallmarks of a good seal.
+• Each product was subjected to multiple sine sweeps through the headphones, and we recorded the frequency response once we were able to repeat a result that demonstrated the hallmarks of a good seal.

 • For battery testing, we used a real-time analyzer to calibrate the necessary setting for 75dB(SPL).
 We then played an infinitely looped music test track until the battery ran out.
 This lets us compare each product’s result to the others in a very controlled way.